recepsuluker/recepsuluker/README.md

 ## 🚀 Software Engineer | Cloud & DevOps Enthusiast | Space Technology Advocate

-I'm a Software Engineer with a strong background in **Aerospace Engineering** and hands-on experience in **IT support, cloud systems, and DevOps practices**.
+I'm a Software Engineer with a strong background in **Aerospace Engineer** and hands-on experience in **IT support, cloud systems, and DevOps practices**.
 I'm passionate about building reliable systems, automation, and contributing to open-source space technology.

 📍 **Location:** Alexandria, VA
 📧 **Email:** recepsuluker@gmail.com